wdemp/AWS-SysOps-Whizlabs-Test-1/README.md

 My Answer: Create a fitler for specific attribute generating this finding and create a script to delete the rule once an AWS Cloudwatch event is generated.
 Real Answer: Create a filter specific attribute generating this finding and archive the rule.
 Analysis: Didn't understand the question at all.

+Q19:You are using AWS CodeDeploy to update application with new password in a production environment.
+Security Team is concerned on storage of new password while using automated process of updating application on large number of instances.
+Which of the following can be used to securely update application password with least efforts and ensuring no service outage ?